davidgiven/fluxengine/doc/disk-durangof85.md

 <img src="durangof85.jpg" style="max-width: 60%" alt="A Durango F85, held precariously">
 </div>

-...and even then, only for a few seconds.
+...and even then, they had to airbrush out the tendons in her neck from the effort!

 It used 5.25 soft-sectored disks storing an impressive-for-those-days 480kBish on a side, using a proprietary 4-in-5 GCR encoding.
 They used 77